 Kurt and I scrolled through my own personal ‘gram a few nights ago and he guffawed at several pictures from 2013.
 One of them was a picture of a four-year-old girl I used to nanny in Bay Ridge: her knees were bruised and she was sitting on a park bench, nibbling on an unpeeled carrot.
 I had cropped her face but you could see a sliver of a smile in the photograph.
 He said that he liked my old Instagram pictures better and I thought that was kind of funny because other than to myself and loved ones, they’re pretty uninteresting.
 He said that he liked them because they were “real”.

 At the time, I said that my life was categorized by three things: climbing, kids, and dogs.
 And over time, several years, in fact, climbing photographs took over the majority of my feed because it’s what I was doing the majority of the time.
 Correction: climbing is what I’d like to be doing the majority of the time.
 The majority.
-Ninety-five percent (or less) of the time.
+But what about the rest of it?

 Butt shots, birthday cakes, dirty hands, kids you don’t recognize, doughnut towers I painstakingly stacked or made my dog wear, crooked selfies, the unicorn onesie I deliberated buying for ten minutes, tacos–a strange mishmash of ridiculous and low pixel posts of things and events that matter a lot to me.
 And yeah, sometimes climbing.